 Capability Standard Example Psychosocial Behaviors Possess the emotional health required for full use of their intellectual abilities, the exercise of good judgment, and the prompt and safe completion of all responsibilities.
 Demonstrate professional abilities of trust-worthiness, empathy, integrity, confidentiality, etc. in work, school, or volunteer activities.
 Be able to change, and display flexibility.
 Learn to function in the face of uncertainties and stressful situations.
 Environmental Adaptability Ability to tolerate environmental stressors.
 Work with chemical and detergents.
 Tolerate exposure to odors.
 Work in close proximity to others.

-Work in areas of potential physical violence.
-Work with infectious agents and blood-borne pathogens Work in environments that may have allergens such as latex.
+Work in environments that may have allergens such as later.